Resource Center

 Executive Takeaway

-For high-risk employers, the practical question is not "which clinic do we use?"
-It is "what happens in the first hour after a worker reports symptoms, and who helps the supervisor make the right medical and operational decision?"
+For high-risk employers, the question that matters is simple: what happens in the first hour after a worker reports symptoms, and who helps the supervisor make the medical and operational call?

-Industrial MD builds that program around provider-led medical direction.
-The goal is to support employees with appropriate care while helping safety, HR, claims, and operations teams avoid unnecessary confusion, clinic overuse, lost time, and documentation gaps.
+Industrial MD builds that around provider-led medical direction.
+Employees get appropriate care.
+Safety, HR, claims, and operations get fewer conflicting stories, fewer unnecessary clinic trips, and fewer documentation holes.

 What Industrial Employers Actually Need

-Most industrial teams already have pieces of occupational health: a preferred clinic, first aid supplies, incident forms, safety training, drug testing, and workers' compensation contacts.
-The breakdown happens when those pieces are not connected during a real injury.
+Most industrial teams already have pieces of occupational health: a preferred clinic, first aid kits, incident forms, safety training, drug testing, and a workers' compensation contact.
+Those pieces fail when they are not connected during a real injury on a night shift or a remote site.

-A stronger program defines how supervisors collect facts, how medical direction enters the workflow, when emergency care is required, when an occupational clinic is appropriate, and how modified duty is reviewed before the employee is left waiting on a generic work status note.
+A stronger program tells supervisors which facts to collect, when medical direction enters, when to call emergency services, when an occupational clinic is the right move, and how to review modified duty before the employee sits on a vague "light duty" note.

-That structure matters in construction, manufacturing, energy, maritime, telecom, warehousing, and mining settings where injuries may happen after hours, away from a familiar clinic, or under schedule pressure.
+That structure matters in construction, manufacturing, energy, maritime, telecom, warehousing, and mining—especially when injuries happen after hours, away from a familiar clinic, or under schedule pressure.

 Core Program Building Blocks